lynnpepin/lynndotpy_xyz/content/posts/caddy_topics_optout.md

 > **TLDR:** Set the following in your caddyfile for each site: `header Permissions-Policy "interest-cohort=(),browsing-topics=()"`.
 This disable both the old FLoC and the new Topics.

-Here is an abbreviated version of my Caddyfile, showing how I set the `header` directive in my Caddyfile for `lynndotpy.xyz`:
+Here is an abbreviated version of my Caddyfile, showing how I set the `header` directive in my Caddyfile for `lynndotpy.dev`:

 ```caddyfile
 lynndotpy.xyz {